jcvanbrunt/JCVanBrunt/README.md

 I’ve specialized in data integration & reporting and have developed skills in these areas:

-- 📊 Power BI modeling and reporting
+- 📊 Power BI modeling and reporting (Power Query and DAX)
 - 🏗 Scheduling in Primavera P6
 - 🖥 SharePoint site creation
 - 📈 Enterprise data integration for acquisitions